MLMI2-CSSI/foundry/README.md

 # Documentation
-Information on how to install and use foundry can be found in our documentation [here](https://ai-materials-and-chemistry.gitbook.io/foundry/v/docs/).
+Information on how to install and use Foundry is available in our documentation [here](https://ai-materials-and-chemistry.gitbook.io/foundry/v/docs/).

 DLHub documentation for model publication and running information can be found [here](https://dlhub-sdk.readthedocs.io/en/latest/servable-publication.html).

 # Quick Start
-Install Foundry via command line with:
+Install Foundry-ML via command line with:
 `pip install foundry_ml`

-You can use the following code to import and instantiate Foundry, then load a dataset.
+You can use the following code to import and instantiate Foundry-ML, then load a dataset.

 ```python
 from foundry import Foundry